Frank (18) was born with a cleft lip

 Cleft Youth Magazine

-Cleft Youth is a magazine for young people born with a cleft, packed with stories, activities, information about cleft and more.
+Cleft Youth is an annual printed magazine for young people born with a cleft, packed with stories, activities, information about cleft and more.
 The magazine is aimed at under 12s but is suitable for all ages.

 Play video